pauldn-wttj/terraform-provider-meilisearch/README.md

 make testacc
 ```

-Tests are run against a Meilisearch Docker container to ease development, this will create a container on your machine.
+Tests are run against a Meilisearch Docker container to ease development (see `docker_compose/` folder).
+The task will:
+- Start a Docker container running a Meilisearch instance
+- Seed data on the Meilisearch instance
+- Run Terraform tests from the provider
+- Clean up Docker volume

 ### Run linter